_______ __ ________ __

 -

-an element without ending the game).
+placement of an element without ending the game).
 (Usually positive).

 Statistical Moving Average Windows